hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 ```bash
 docker compose up postgres
 ```
+Wait for a while, it will prepare a Postgres database from Docker image and start it.

-## Introduction to Micronaut Data
+## Data Accessing using Micronaut Data JPA

-When generating the project, we have add **data-jpa** feature into the dependencies, which enables Micronaut Data JPA support.
+When generating the project, we have add a **data-jpa** feature into the project dependencies, which enables Micronaut Data JPA support.

-Similar to Spring Data architecture,  Micronaut Data also provides a common abstraction for the basic data operations, For example, there is a `Repository` interface to indicate it is a  `Repository` for JPA entities,  and its sub interfaces, such as `CrudRepository` and `PagingAndSortRepsoitory` includes richer operations.
+Similar to Spring Data architecture,  Micronaut Data also provides a common abstraction for the basic data operations, For example, there is a `GenericRepository` interface to indicate it is a  `Repository` for JPA entities,  and its sub interfaces, such as `CrudRepository` and `PagableRepsoitory` includes more operations, such as *save*,  *retrieve*, *update*, *delete*, and bulk updates, and return *pageable* results for large amount of results.

- Micronaut Data JPA has similar APIs with Spring Data JPA, it also contains the pragmatic criteria builder to execute query via custom `Specificaiton`.
+Micronaut Data JPA has similar APIs with Spring Data JPA, it also contains a pragmatic criteria builder to execute query via custom `Specificaiton`.

 Currently  Micronaut Data project only supports relational database, it includes 3 modules: Data JPA, Data JDBC, Data R2DBC,  read [the official documentation](https://micronaut-projects.github.io/micronaut-data/latest/guide/) for more details.